 Wang Yi more or less exists as a walking, talking example of this trope WRT Ma Chao in Dynasty Warriors 7: Xtreme Legends: he lost his father to Cao Cao, but his subsequent rebellion took out her family and made her a refugee for years, as she'll point out.

 One quest sends you to find the Anvil of the Void, which was once used to create Golems by sacrificing dwarves and using their life force to fuel the constructs.
 Their souls are still trapped in the anvil, begging for freedom.
-If your Golem sidekick Shale from one of the DLCs are with you, there will be additional conflict apart from the boss fight if you decide to keep the Anvil despite its evil power.
+If Shale is with you, there will be additional conflict apart from the boss fight if you decide to keep the Anvil despite the questionable morals behind the choice.

 Choose to sacrifice Isolde or kill Connor in Redcliffe, and Alistair will pull this on you when you get back to camp.
 He will also chew you out if you win enough disapproval from him, saying that his mentor, Duncan, would be disgusted by the mockery you're turning the Grey Wardens into.